 They've grown quickly and have over 50,000 sellers providing millions of different items for buyers.
 The selection is impressive, and the site is easy to navigate so your buyers can find goods quickly.

 To sell on Bonanza, you need to register for an account and verify who you are.
 You can then list an item with a picture and product description and wait for a buyer to find it on the platform.

 Bonanza charges a fee to list items, but it's relatively low cost compared to other brands.

 Alternatively, you can pay a monthly membership, and there are 3 different payment plans which allow you to list as many items as you like.

 Bonanza makes it easy to sell goods and provides excellent support to set you up.
 There are a wide range of international buyers, and Bonanza provides shipping options so you can get your used gym equipment to the buyer as cheaply as possible.

-PawnGuru is an expensive option, but if you want to sell used home gym equipment quickly, then they're worth checking out.
+PawnGuru is an expensive option, and you'll get a poor resale price, but if you want to sell used home gym equipment quickly, then they're worth checking out.